A NEW HOME FOR PITTSBURGH’S SOCCER HISTORY

 The Early Years

-One of the more prominent teams, Beadling, formed in 1898, would go on to enjoy great success over the decades and remains one of the prominent organizations that’s still going strong.
+One of the more prominent teams, Beadling, formed in 1898, would go on to enjoy great success over the decades and remain one of the prominent soccer organizations in Western PA that’s still going strong.

 Although Beadling would go on to play in the 1958 National Amateur cup final (losing to St. Louis Kutis), no team from the region has made the finals of any national competition since then.